Eric Lester Leinbach, Esquire

 A Chapter 13 Bankruptcy usually lasts 36 to 60 months unlike a Chapter 7 Bankruptcy that lasts 4-6 months.
 However, most of the activity in a Chapter 13 is over in about 6 months at which time your plan is confirmed (approved), after that you just have to make your payments when due.

 Disclaimer and Limitation of Use : The information on these pages is not intended as legal advice but rather general information.
 Reading or using the information on this website does not establish an Attorney-Client relationship.
 Such a relationship can only be created with the express written consent of an Attorney and the Client.
 The Bankruptcy Statute and Court Rules are complex.
 The answers to frequently asked questions at this site are only intended to provide a general information concerning the bankruptcy statute and rules.
 Individuals should always consult with an experienced bankruptcy Lawyer before making any decision or taking any action.
+We are proud to be a debt relief agency.
+We help people file for bankruptcy under the Bankruptcy Code.
 I offer a free initial consultation by appointment only.
 I am licensed to practice in both Pennsylvania and New Jersey.